lucpena/Atari2600/9. Bomber (Game)/readme.md

 2. CTRL + A to select everything, than CTRL + C

 3. Go to the [8BitWorkshop](https://8bitworkshop.com/v3.5.1).
-Here we got a editor with a live emulator together.
+Here we got añ editor with a live emulator together.
 Paste the code with CTRL + V there.

 4. Click in the emulator to play and activate the sound.